Direct applications to Deakin for Trimester 3 2023 close 29 October 2023

 Please note: fees shown by the calculator are indicative only and based on 2024 rates.
 Actual fees may vary.
 We advise confirming fees with Prospective Student Enquiries prior to enrolment.

 Your estimated FEE-HELP repayments

-- $* is the 2019 estimated tuition fee for a Graduate Certificate of Professional Accounting (4 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Certificate of Professional Accounting (4 credit points), based on the 2024 fees.

 - is the annual FEE-HELP payment, based on your current salary